UK regulator to consult on changing rules for SPACs

-LONDON (Reuters) - Britain’s financial regulator said on Wednesday that it is to consult on changes to its listing rules for Special Purpose Acquisition Companies (SPACs).
+LONDON (Reuters) - Britain’s financial regulator said on Wednesday that it is to consult on changes to its listing rules for Special Purpose Acquisition Companies (SPACs), following a recommendation from a review commissioned by UK finance minister Rishi Sunak.

-The Financial Conduct Authority said it will consider introducing a minimum market capitalisation and a redemption option for investors.
+The Financial Conduct Authority said it will consider introducing a minimum market capitalisation and a redemption option for investors as the UK tries to attract some of these so-called “blank cheque” companies to list in London.

 “Our proposals will help to ensure that SPACs operate within a framework of high regulatory standards and oversight”, the regulator said in a statement, adding that the consultation will run for four weeks.